Witchcraft: Africa

+More recent scholars have interpreted African witchcraft as critical social commentary on modernity and postcolonial capitalism and violence, possibly influenced by the values of reciprocity in kinship systems.
+Witchcraft is often associated with the rich and powerful, namely the abuse of power and the "accumulation of wealth without sweat".
+Dutch anthropologist W.M.J.
+Van Binsbergen differentiated between "anti-personal" and "impersonal" witchcraft, where anti-personal witchcraft involves misfortunes caused by another person with whom there is existing tension, while impersonal witchcraft constitutes "the reckless manipulation of human material for strictly individual purposes".
+Female witches are generally ostracised, while male witches (or "wizards") who hold public positions are tolerated as they are considered too powerful to curtail.
+Witchcraft is not viewed as only affecting African societies, but as a global phenomenon; ideologies and practices that contribute to development in Western societies such as individualism, privatisation, and land expropriation are often viewed as "forms and/or engines of witchcraft".
+Several scholars have argued that belief in witchcraft has had a negative effect on development, and practical-theologist Frederick Kakwata has advocated for pastors to consider the spiritual dimension of poverty among those affected.
+David Ngong, a scholar of African Christianity, has lamented what he views as anthropologists' and Christian preachers' legitimisation and normalisation of witchcraft, describing it as a worldview that "is not conducive to the economic development of the continent and its enhanced position in the modern world".

 Americas

 North America

 North America hosts a diverse array of beliefs about witchcraft, some of which have evolved through interactions between cultures.

 Native American peoples such as the Cherokee, Hopi, the Navajo among others, believed in malevolent "witch" figures who could harm their communities by supernatural means; this was often punished harshly, including by execution.
 In these communities, medicine people were healers and protectors against witchcraft.

 The term "witchcraft" arrived with European colonists, along with European views on witchcraft.
 This term would be adopted by many Indigenous communities for their own beliefs about harmful magic and harmful supernatural powers.
 Witch hunts took place among Christian European settlers in colonial America and the United States, most infamously the Salem witch trials in Massachusetts.
 These trials led to the execution of numerous individuals accused of practicing witchcraft.
 Despite changes in laws and perspectives over time, accusations of witchcraft persisted into the 19th century in some regions, such as Tennessee, where prosecutions occurred as late as 1833.

 Some North American witchcraft beliefs were influenced by beliefs about witchcraft in Latin America, and by African witchcraft beliefs through the slave trade.
 Native American cultures adopted the term for their own witchcraft beliefs.
 Neopagan witchcraft practices such as Wicca then emerged in the mid-20th century.